sankaran-s2001/Emotion-Classification-System/README.md

 - Choose from example texts to test
 - Get instant emotion prediction
 - See confidence scores for each emotion

-**Get detailed results:**

-- Primary emotion detected with emoji
-- Confidence percentage for each emotion
 - Visual chart showing probability breakdown
 - High/medium/low confidence indicator